Construction Worker (475)

 Explore the construction skill crafts, including carpentry, masonry and concrete trades, painting and decorating, electrical work, plumbing, heating/ventilation/air conditioning, and other trades in commercial, industrial, agricultural, and highway construction.

-Become familiar with different types of construction drawings, architectural symbols, written specifications, related materials and field sketching.
+Become familiar with different types of construction documents and drawings, architectural symbols, written specifications, related materials and field sketching.
 Use divisions of work (CSI) and architectural catalogs to develop working drawings.

 Prerequisites: 804-310 (may be taken concurrently) with a minimum grade of C- or 804-107 (may be taken concurrently) with a minimum grade of C- or 804-115 (may be taken concurrently) with a minimum grade of C- or 804-116 (may be taken concurrently) with a minimum grade of C- or 804-118 (may be taken concurrently) with a minimum grade of C- or 804-195 (may be taken concurrently) with a minimum grade of C- or 804-198 (may be taken concurrently) with a minimum grade of C- or 804-305 (may be taken concurrently) with a minimum grade of C- or 804-308 (may be taken concurrently) with a minimum grade of C- or 804-301 (may be taken concurrently) with a minimum grade of C- or 804-304 (may be taken concurrently) with a minimum grade of C- or 804-211 (may be taken concurrently) with a minimum grade of C-